julien01A/cif_evolution/README.md

 #### 1. Assembling of new genomes and collection of publicly available genomes
 This section provides details about the methods used to assemble the eight *Rickettsia* genomes from metagenomes of tick organs (assembly, correction, binning, taxonomic assignation, genome representations, etc.).

-#### 2. Genome annotation
+#### 2. Genome annotation and ANI
 This step analyzes gene boundaries and provides structural context for each genome using the Prokka annotation tool.
+We also give the command lines used to determine the ANI of each genus.

 #### 3. Screening of *cifA* and *cifB* and their predicted protein domains
 This part presents all the tools and command lines used to detect *cifA* and *cifB* genes and their predicted protein domains in bacterial genomes.
 The final *cifA* and *cifB* sequences, along with their predicted domains, used in this study are shared and can be used as queries to screen for *cif* presence in future genome analyses.